srcnert/rak-zephyr-app/app/modem/cellular/README.rst

 Overview
 ********

-The project shows how to reach lowest idle current for RAKwireless RAK5010 board on Zephyr OS.
+The project shows how to connect LTE-M network by using RAKwireless RAK5010 board on Zephyr OS.

 Building and Running